-The Resources, Environment and Sustainability (RES) graduate program is home to a diverse and dynamic collective of interdisciplinary students focused on a wide range of problems and issues under the umbrella of the environment and sustainability.RES has approximately one hundred current graduate students spread across three degree programs: Master of Arts (MA), Master of Science (MSc) or Doctoral of Philosophy (PhD).
-Over fifty percent of our core faculty are Canada Research Chairs and faculty mentoring has led to a high success rate of our students winning major fellowships and scholarships.
+The Resources, Environment and Sustainability (RES) graduate program is home to a diverse and dynamic collective of interdisciplinary students focused on a wide range of problems and issues under the umbrella of the environment and sustainability.RES has close to one hundred current graduate students spread across three degree programs: Master of Arts (MA), Master of Science (MSc) or Doctor of Philosophy (PhD).
+A significant number of our core faculty are Canada Research Chairs and faculty mentoring has led to a high success rate of our students winning major fellowships and scholarships.
 There are multi-year funding packages offered for top applicants to the RES program.
-RES has over 400 alumni since the graduate program started in 1994.
 Our current students, alumni and faculty lead and serve on numerous international, national, non-governmental organizations (NGO) and regional bodies dedicated to protecting the environment and improving well-being.

 The RES program is consistently ranked within the top 15 in the world.

 This section contains information that is relevant to current, soon-to-be, and recently graduated RES students

 See here for more information on IRES policies and required forms for graduate students.